MDFL64/vbsp.js/README.md

 - Use `VBSP.loadMap(url)` to load a map from a URL.
 - Use `VBSP.setCam(x,y,z,pitch,yaw)` to control the position and angle of the camera.
 Both pitch and yaw are measured in degrees.

-While VBsp.js may be improved to take advantage of more lumps in the future, it should still function with only the lumps listed here.

-I may release a program that removes lumps unnecessary for rendering in the future.

 ## Planned Features
 - Provide a minified build and a webassembly build.
 - Support more variants of the BSP file format.